oxidecomputer/buildomat/README.md

 The core buildomat API server.
 Manages the creation, tracking, and destruction of AWS EC2 instances as required to execute jobs.
-This component can be used by both the GitHub integration server (Wollongong) and the client command.
+This component can be used by both the GitHub integration server and the client command.

 #### Agent (`buildomat-agent`, in `agent`/)